codefresh-io/docs.codefresh.io/_docs/administration/pipeline-settings.md

 ## Pause pipeline executions

-Pause builds for pipelines at the account level.
+Pause builds for pipelines at the account level, for example, during maintenance.

 * **Pause build execution** is disabled by default.
 * When enabled: